 Depreciation expense includes a component for estimated cost of removal, which is recovered through rates charged to customers.
-Any difference in cumulative costs incurred in excess of costs recovered is recognized as a regulatory asset.
+Any difference in cumulative costs recovered and costs incurred is recognized as a regulatory liability and difference in cumulative costs incurred in excess of costs recovered is recognized as a regulatory asset.
 When property, plant and equipment is retired, the original cost, less salvage, is charged to accumulated depreciation, and the related cost of removal is removed from the associated regulatory asset.
-The Company recognized a regulatory asset for the amount that was in excess of costs recovered of \$4.2 million and \$9.2 million as of March 31, 2021 and 2020, respectively.
+The Company recognized a regulatory liability for the amount recovered that was in excess of costs incurred of \$6.3 million as of March 31, 2022 and recognized a regulatory asset for the amount of costs incurred in excess of costs recovered of 4.2 million as of March 31, 2021.